We are in an era of ‘disruption’. A time when startups worldwide are growing in numbers and are disrupting the industries, they are in.

 - Seek help from experts

 You may be the originator of the idea, but you need people to help you realize it or give it a shape.

 There is no way you can do everything on your own.

-Surrounding yourself with experts, you can draw from their wealth of experience helps greatly.
+Surrounding yourself with pre vetted marketing experts, you can draw from their wealth of experience helps greatly.
 Therefore, I recommend hiring more intelligent people and having varied expertise and skills to help you reach the next level.